-QUESTION 1: If I sign an Agreement to Grant an Easement with National Grid, I don't understand why National Grid also needs rights to compulsorily acquire my land?
+QUESTION 1: If I sign an Option Agreement with National Grid, I don't understand why National Grid also needs rights to compulsorily acquire my land?

 ANSWER.
 All land rights which are necessary for new electricity transmission assets must be included within the application.
 The compulsory rights enable National Grid to deliver its statutory and contractual duties without interruption if, for any reason, the voluntary rights are subsequently removed, prove to be insufficient or are not granted.